Krushna-Nanda/University_exam/CN/6mark.md

   - **Limitation**: Causes network traffic congestion as it does not filter or manage traffic.

 - **Bridges**:
-  - **Function**: Connects two or more network segments and filters traffic based on MAC addresses.
+  - **Function**:A bridge is a network device that connects two or more separate networks and filters traffic between them based on MAC addresses
   - **Usage**: Reduces traffic and improves performance by segmenting networks.
   - **Limitation**: Works only at the data link layer (Layer 2) and can become overwhelmed with heavy traffic.

 - **Routers**:
-  - **Function**: Connects multiple networks, forwarding data packets based on IP addresses.
+  - **Function**: Connects multiple networks, forwarding data packets based on IP addresses.A router is a network device that connects multiple networks and directs data packets between them.
+It operates at the Network Layer (Layer 3) of the OSI model and uses IP addresses to determine the best path for data to travel across networks.
+Routers are responsible for forwarding data packets between devices on different networks, such as from a local area network (LAN) to the internet.
+  -
   - **Usage**: Directs data to its destination across different networks and routes data between subnets.
   - **Limitation**: More complex and typically slower than hubs or bridges due to its advanced routing functions.